KrisieP/Band-Project/README.md

 <a></a>
 ### **User Stories**

-* As a user, I want to be able to easily find the contact details from the property.
+* As a user, I want to be able to easily find the contact us button to enquire for booking.
 * As a user, I want to find music samples relating to the band.
 * As a user, I want to see various images of the different venue types they have played at.
 * As a user, I want to be able to easily see their upcoming events.